American Indian Arts Marketplace

 Join us for Marketplace Weekend: November 8 and 9, 2014!

-The American Indian Arts Marketplace is a weekend celebration of Native American arts and culture at the Autry.
-The largest Native American arts fair in Southern California, this high-end marketplace features 200 Native American artists who represent more than 40 tribes.
-The weekend will also include performances, children’s activities, informative talks and demonstrations, and the annual short play festival from Native Voices, the Autry’s resident theatre company.
+The largest Native American arts fair in Southern California, the Autry's American Indian Arts Marketplace features 200 Native American artists who represent more than 40 tribes.
+The weekend also includes performances, children’s activities, informative talks and demonstrations, and the annual short play festival from Native Voices, the Autry’s resident theatre company.

 - sculptures and pottery